ceres-solver/ceres-solver/docs/source/modeling_faqs.rst

    automatic and numeric differentiation.
 See :class:`CostFunctionToFunctor`.

 #.
-When using Quaternions,  consider using :class:`QuaternionParameterization`.
+When using Quaternions,  consider using :class:`QuaternionManifold`.

    `Quaternions <https://en.wikipedia.org/wiki/Quaternion>`_ are a four dimensional parameterization of the space of three dimensional